Analytical Fock Representation of Two-Mode Squeezing for Quantum Interference: Conclusion

 We present an exact representation of the two-mode squeezing operator acting on arbitrary Fock states.
 This analytical expression enables us to reinterpret known quantum-interference phenomena and to predict new effects in multi-crystal parametric down-conversion systems.
 Specifically, we have (i) described two-photon interference in single-crystal systems, (ii) analyzed two-photon interference in two-crystal configurations across both low- and high-gain regimes, (iii) identified the conditions for perfect destructive interference in three-crystal arrangements, and (iv) discovered new four-photon interference effects, including cases where perfect cancellation occurs only under asymmetric squeezing conditions.

 While our analysis focuses on the lowest-order Fock components (e.g., $\ket{1,1}$ or $\ket{1,1,1,1}$), the derived expressions remain valid for arbitrary photon numbers.
-A systematic exploration of interference effects among higher-order Fock states may therefore lead to additional, nontrivial multi-photon interference phenomena.
-Beyond the few-source settings considered here, the exact analytic Fock-basis framework naturally extends to large-scale quantum-network architectures on integrated photonic platforms, where network-level interference plays a central role \cite{bao2023very}.
+A systematic exploration of interference effects among higher-order Fock states may therefore lead to additional, nontrivial multi-photon interference phenomena and interesting photon-number states \cite{xue2025photon}.
+Beyond the few-source settings considered here, the exact analytic Fock-basis framework naturally extends to large-scale quantum-network architectures on integrated photonic platforms, where network-level interference could play a central role \cite{bao2023very}.
 It could also provide analytic guidance for quantum state generation, including high-dimensional and multipartite structures, complementing recent demonstrations and proposals \cite{hu2025observation, bernecker2025quantum}.
 The analytical treatment may further help identify robust implementations e.g., where phase fluctuations are limited.

 Moreover, our analysis assumes a classical pump, whereas a general description would incorporate the quantum nature of the pump-depletion in parametric down-conversion, described by the three-mode squeezing operator $U=\exp \left(\zeta^* p^\dagger a b - \zeta p a^\dagger b^\dagger\right)$, where $p$ represents the pump mode.
 This generalized model would allow a systematic analysis of quantum interference in experiments such as \cite{kopf2025conservation}.
 It would also be interesting in the future to investigate systems with probabilistic photon sources beyond pair-sources, such as genuine three-photon sources or N-photon sources~\cite{douady2004experimental, chekhova2005spectral, hammer2018dispersion}.